 When choosing a content management system for your website, it’s hard to argue against WordPress.
-Free, open-source and widely understood, it’s behind some 41% of the world’s websites.
+Free, open-source and widely understood, it’s behind some 43% of the world’s websites in 2022.
 Choosing WordPress web development opens the door to an ecosystem ripe with themes, plugins, and other customisable and ready-made tools.
 Not just that, it gives you the choice of thousands of experienced WordPress web developers.

 But with so many developers around, it helps to know how to choose a web development company that is right for your needs.
 Finding the right WordPress developer means more than just looking at past projects or going with the cheapest quote.

 In this article, we’ll look at how to pick the right WordPress development partner for your business.

 What to look for when hiring a web developer

 Without a doubt, you need to start with research.
 Think of the websites you really love and why you love them, and then try to find out who built them.
 It’s a great idea to tap up your professional network and local businesses for recommendations, too.
 While projects differ and people’s experiences vary, a good recommendation is always worth following up.